Howard Center: History

 Tracing its roots to the 1865 founding of the Home for Destitute Children, Howard Center is the largest of Vermont's designated agencies representing Vermont's mental health care system.

 In 1966, the Howard Center for Human Services received its designation as the community mental health center for Chittenden County under the federal Community Mental Health Act of 1963.

 In 1994, the Howard Center for Human Services merged with Champlain Drug and Alcohol Services and the Baird Center for Children and Families (a successor of the Home for Destitute Children) into one organization, forming today's Howard Center.

 Crisis services

 The organization maintains First Call for Chittenden County, a 24/7 crisis hotline for Chittenden County residents experiencing a non-medical crisis.

+In 2024, Howard Center opened a Mental Health Urgent Care in Burlington.
+Howard Center also operates outreach teams in Burlington and the surrounding communities.

 Specialized programs

-The organization operates four specialized therapeutic schools:
+The organization operates three therapeutic schools: